Sysprep was not able to validate your windows installation

 To fix this issue:

-1. Delete Upgrade registry entry under HKEY_LOCAL_MACHINE\SYSTEM\Setup registry key.
-This will make Windows OS believe that it’s a clean Installation not an upgrade.
-It is sort of a workaround to fix Sysprep Issue.
+1. Delete the Upgrade registry entry under HKEY_LOCAL_MACHINE\SYSTEM\Setup registry key.
+This will make Windows OS believe it’s a clean Installation, not an upgrade.
+It is a workaround to fix the Sysprep Issue.

-2. Browse to HKEY_LOCAL_MACHINE\SYSTEM\Setup\Status\SysprepStatus and update GeneralizationState value to 7.
-You may additionally see a CleanupState DWORD registry entry with value of 2.
+2. Browse to HKEY_LOCAL_MACHINE\SYSTEM\Setup\Status\SysprepStatus and update the GeneralizationState value to 7.
+You may also see a CleanupState DWORD registry entry with a value of 2.

 Delete Upgrade registry entry under HKEY_LOCAL_MACHINE\SYSTEM\Setup\Status\SysprepStatus registry key